To Share or Not to Share: The Dilemma of Disclosing Surgery

 It's really rare that "normal" people sit around talking about how they go to the toilet or how their sex life is these days, so why should you feel it necessary to talk about your intimate life?

 The downside to not telling is that you are keeping a secret from your friends that you may wish they would share with you if the tables were reversed.
-But then you have no control about what they may tell your other friends, and before you know it, everything gets awkward.
+But then you have no control over what they may tell your other friends, and before you know it, everything gets awkward.

 So, I prefer to keep my mouth shut to the outside world and just have comfort knowing there are others that are going through similar and that they (you) can be found online and via other specialized contact streams.